f959/adb-turbo/README.md

 Think of it as a friendly control panel for the performance settings Android doesn't usually expose.
 No promises of miracles, just practical optimizations that actually work.

+## 🎭 Live Demo

+Want to see what adb-turbo looks like before installing?
+Check out our **[live demo on GitHub Pages](https://kibotu.github.io/adb-turbo/)**!

+**Note**: The demo is a preview version that showcases the interface.
+To use adb-turbo with real Android devices, you'll need to run it locally (see Quick Start below).

 ## Quick Start

 Getting started is easy!
 Just run: